mapmeld/postgis-erbil/step-2/README.md

 - Importing Geo CSVs

 There's a good example in Step 4 of uploading a CSV which has latitude and longitude.
+I put it in the next step, because it involves using csvkit command line tools and SQL to change column names / types.

 ### Learnings

 - Do members of Re-Coded know local sources for geo data?
 - What is OpenStreetMap?
 - How can I get data to make quality websites?
-- Links for installing ogr2ogr on my computer
+- Links for installing ogr2ogr on your computer